-1. Teacher and students in room create internal barricades for door and other potential access points.
-1a.
+- B. Action "Lock down" consists of: - 1.
 Keep students in rooms down low and quiet.
-Lock doors, turn out the lights and close windows and shades.
-2. Teachers direct any students outside to move into the nearest room and stay.
-3. Teachers with classes on the playground, outside recess, or outside PE to return to the nearest room and stay.
-4. Teachers at lunch, collect your students and return to your classroom if safely able.
-Otherwise, go to the nearest room and stay.
-5. Take roll and note missing students.
-Prepare list and wait for notification from office.
-6. Wait for information.
-Do not call office unless you have information to give on specific situation.
-7. Personnel without students find nearest room and stay there until notified.
-8. Any school buses en route to the affected school site will be diverted to a safe location until notified.
-9. Principal consults with "ERT Coordinator" for action to be taken.
-10. After the threat of imminent danger has passed, the Principal may initiate Action "Continue as Usual", "Stay In," "Leave Building," or "Go Home."
-11. Within twenty-four hours of the incident, the principal will send a letter home to parents explaining the reason for the action.
-C. Action "Lock Down/Barricade" is considered appropriate for, but not limited to, the following: - 1.
-Gunman on campus - 2.
+Lock doors, turn out the lights and close windows and shades, BARRICADE AS MUCH AS POSSIBLE. - 2.
+Teachers direct any students in halls to move into the nearest room and stay. - 3.
+Teachers with classes on the playground, return to the nearest room. - 4.
+Teachers at lunch, proceed to the nearest inside safe location. - 5.
+Take roll and note missing students.
+Prepare list and wait for notification from office. - 6.
+Wait for information.
+Do not call office unless you have information to give on specific situation. - 7.
+Personnel without students find nearest room and stay there until notified. - 8.
+Any school buses en-route to the affected school site will be diverted to a safe location until notified. - 9.
+Principal consults with "ERT Coordinator" for action to be taken. - 10.
+After the threat of imminent danger has passed, the Principal may initiate Action "All Clear," "Shelter in Place," "Evacuate Building," or "Go Home." - 11.
+Within twenty-four hours of the incident, the Principal will send a letter home to parents explaining the reason for the action. - A. Action "Lock Down" is considered appropriate for, but not limited to, the following: - 1.
+Gunman on campus or nearby - 2.
 Drive-by shooting - 3.
 Gang confrontation - 4.
+Hostage situation

+Action "Secure School"

-Hostage situation A. Warning: The warning signal at the school for Action "Secure Building" is the verbal command by the Principal or Emergency Response Team Member - either through the P.A. system or in person.
-B. Action "Secure Building" consists of:
+A. Warning: The warning signal for Action "Shelter in Place" is the verbal command by Principal or Emergency Response Team Member - either through the P.A. system or in person.